Corridor · May 2026

 Quick answer

 Belize is the ONLY English-speaking Caribbean retirement corridor and uses a US Dollar peg (BZD 2:1 USD since 1976).
-The QRP (Qualified Retired Persons) program is uniquely attractive: age 45+ (vs 55-60+ in Costa Rica/Panama), $2,000/mo foreign income required, GRANTS PERMANENT RESIDENCY ON DAY 1, ZERO Belize tax on foreign-source income forever, duty-free imports of personal vehicles + household goods.
-Only requires 30 consecutive days per year in Belize.
-Trade-off: QRP does NOT count toward Belizean citizenship (separate regular-PR path needed for that, 5+ years).
+QRP (Qualified Retired Persons) program: age 45+ (vs CR/PA 55-60+), $2,000/mo foreign income required, GRANTS PERMANENT RESIDENCY ON DAY 1, ZERO Belize tax on foreign-source income forever, duty-free imports.
+Only 30 consecutive days/yr presence required.
+Trade-off: QRP does NOT count toward Belizean citizenship.
 Critical weakness: healthcare.
-Belize's public healthcare is basic; most US retirees use private (30-50% of US cost) + medical evacuation to Mexico or Houston for complex cases.
-Medicare does NOT cover Belize.
-Realistic monthly: $1,800-$2,400 Cayo solo, $3,200-$4,500 Ambergris Caye couple.
-Cayo District is the value pick; Ambergris is the premium tourist-island pick.
+Most US retirees use private (30-50% of US cost) + medical evacuation to Mérida/Houston/Miami.

 Key facts